Garden City Shopping Centre (Winnipeg)

 Garden City Shopping Centre is a single-level shopping centre in Winnipeg, Manitoba, Canada, located at the intersection of McPhillips Street and Leila Avenue.
 Built in 1970, it was opened on August 12 that year.

 With an area of 379,681 ft2, the mall consists of 70 stores and 10 restaurants on a single level.
 Anchor stores include Canadian Tire, Winners and GoodLife Fitness.

-The shopping centre is owned and managed by RioCan Real Estate Investment Trust.
+The shopping centre is managed by McCor Management.
+The centre was sold by Primaris REIT in 2024 to a private ownership group.

 History

 The shopping centre was developed by James Kelly of Toronto.
 The centre was built in West Kildonan upon 40 acres of land.
 Upon construction in 1969–1970, at a cost of millions of dollars, 100,000 ft2 of space.
 The initial plan was for 40 stores.
 The T. Eaton Co.
 Limited also purchased space in the mall.